tlhunter/mobile-game-skeleton/README.md

 # Mobile Game Skeleton

-This project was created by <a href="https://github.com/tlhunter">Thomas Hunter II</a> as a proof of concept for building cross-platform games using <a href="https://cordova.apache.org/">Apache Cordova</a>.
+This project was as a proof of concept for building cross-platform games using <a href="https://cordova.apache.org/">Apache Cordova</a>.
 Specifically this project can be used to build for Web/Firefox OS _without_ the need to have Cordova installed.
 Otherwise, building for iOS and Android will require Cordova.

 This engine takes a hybrid approach to game development.
 Menus with button-based navigation are built using familiar HTML and CSS.
 Navigation involved hiding and showing various screens.
 Actual game-loop rendering takes place on a dedicated canvas.